Place of another

 who saw the Taj under construction never mentioned his name, and

-is difficult to suppose that an artist trained in seventeenth century Italy,
+it is difficult to suppose that an artist trained in seventeenth century

-a mausoleum that would typify Indo-Persian architecture.
-The Taj is not
+build a mausoleum that would typify Indo-Persian architecture.
+The Taj

 isolated phenomenon,